AllenSpike/CPDR/README.md

 results, It is suggested to download the LINCS\_all\_processed data (6.5Gb) manually from <https://zenodo.org/record/5880026#.YgZos9--uUl>.

-## Example
+## Example and user manual

 A Example shows the usecase of screening effective compounds targeting individual patient with colorectal cancer.
-Please use browseVignettes("CPDR") to see the example.
+Please check 'CPDR_user_manual.pdf' in the 'vignitte' folder.